Have you ever had a Pension Transfer with Domestic and General?

 Were you mis-advised by Domestic and General about Transferring your pension?

-- I was encouraged or mis-told by Domestic and General to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-advised by Domestic and General to transfer my workplace pension regardless of it not being in my best interest.

 - I was not advised or given information by Domestic and General about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not advised or advised byDomestic and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not informed or told byDomestic and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Domestic and General into transferring my pension even though it posed a higher risk.